robertokbr/coffy-api/README.md

 - [x] It should be able to create authentications by a passcode and a user name, and return a jwt with 1 hour of expiration time, that contains as payload the user name and the generated user id.
 - [x] It should be to update the session JWT with some old JWT and a new passcode.
 - [x] It should be able to decode the JWT and return the user payload.

-### 💻 Coding
-- The proto file will be stored inside the path github.com/robertokbr/coffy-auth/v1, following the good practice of the proto packages pattern.
-- To each RPC endpoint there will be a proper message to design the shape of the payload, following the pattern 'someMethodRequest' to the request data and 'someResourceResponse' to the response data.
-- The project protos will be dynamically compiled using proto-loader instead of statically compiled.

 ### 🛠️ VSCode Extensio
 VScode proto-3 to.